bilibili/web-demuxer/README.md

 ## Custom Demuxer
 Currently, two versions of the demuxer are provided by default to support different formats:
-- `dist/wasm-files/ffmpeg.js`: Full version (gzip: 996 kB), larger in size, supports mov, mp4, m4a, 3gp, 3g2, mj2, avi, flv, matroska, webm, m4v, mpeg, asf
+- `dist/wasm-files/ffmpeg.js`: Full version (gzip: 996 kB), larger in size, supports mov, mp4, m4a, 3gp, 3g2, mj2, avi, flv, matroska, webm, m4v, mpeg, asf, mpegts
 - `dist/wasm-files/ffmpeg-mini.js`: Minimalist version (gzip: 456 kB), smaller in size, only supports mov, mp4, m4a, 3gp, 3g2, matroska, webm, m4v
 > If you want to use a smaller size version, you can use version 1.0 of web-demuxer, the lite version is only 115KB
 > Version 1.0 is written in C, focuses on WebCodecs, and is small in size, while version 2.0 uses C++ Embind, which provides richer media information output, is easier to maintain, and is large in size